 FFR-CT has been approved by the US Food and Drug Administration (FDA) for the non-invasive hemodynamic assessment of the entire coronary tree.
-This imaging modality can create a 3-D model of the coronary arteries using colour-codes based on computational fluid dynamics.
-These colour codes will show low flow areas which are correlated to the coronary lesions.
+This imaging modality can create a 3-D model of the coronary arteries using colour codes based on computational fluid dynamics.
+These colour codes will show low-flow areas correlated to the coronary lesions.
 The aim is to identify lesions that may lead to ischemic chest pain or a heart attack.
 However, the FFR-CT technology can take several hours to return a result.
-In the future, the processing time will be reduced and FFR-CT will be broadly used in the clinical setting.
+The processing time will be reduced, and FFR-CT will be broadly used in the clinical setting.

-Today, modern CT machines have the potential for serial imaging due to very low-dose radiation dose not exceeding one mSv during the scanning of the patient.
-Therefore, the older 64-slice CT systems need to be upgraded with more sensitive detectors, including the advanced image reconstruction software.
+Modern CT machines have the potential for serial imaging due to very low-dose radiation not exceeding one mSv during patient scanning.
+Therefore, the older 64-slice CT systems must be upgraded with more sensitive detectors, including advanced image reconstruction software.

 CTCA will be the leading imaging modality to identify early coronary disease

 These new coronary-CT scanners aim to identify early plaque before it leads to advanced coronary disease.
-The stress testing does not show early plaque until you have a reasonable amount of coronary disease compared to CT scanning.
+Stress testing does not show early plaque until you have a reasonable amount of coronary disease compared to CT scanning.
 CT scanning will allow the patient to personalise the treatment plan to prevent a heart attack.
-Furthermore, cardiac-CT as a risk assessment tool already sees growth is with calcium scoring.
+Furthermore, cardiac CT as a risk assessment tool already sees growth with calcium scoring.
 Numerous clinical trials have shown a correlation between the amount of calcified plaque in coronary vessels and a patient’s risk for a heart attack.
 CT calcium scoring can also be used to convince patients to go on statin therapy and calcium scoring to be performed at least every five years.

-The most significant advances in CT scanners over the past decade have been delivering low dose radiation to the patient.
+Over the past decade, the most significant advances in CT scanners have been delivering low-dose radiation to the patient.
 This can be achieved by upgrading the older CT scanners to high-slice systems, including faster gantry speeds to freeze cardiac motion.
-Furthermore, modern CT scanners can perform a complete anatomical coverage in one rotation.
+Furthermore, modern CT scanners can perform complete anatomical coverage in one rotation.
 The problem with the 64-slice scanners was that it usually took two rotations to image the heart.
 New scanner technology will lower CT cardiac exams to 3 mSv or below.
-However, some centres are already performing routine cardiac CT exams one mSv or below using the newest scanners and image reconstruction software.
+However, some centres already perform routine cardiac CT exams one mSv or below using the newest scanners and image reconstruction software.

 Also, the advancements in the detector resolution will increase the image sharpness and resolution by 0.2 mm.
 This will enable defining the smaller structures of the plaque composition and stents inside coronary vessels.
-In addition, to the volume spectral CT technology to improve tissue characterisation, small lesion detection and metal artefact reduction.
+In addition, the volume spectral CT technology improves tissue characterisation, small lesion detection and metal artefact reduction.

-Another improvement to CT scanners is the Whisper Drive technology to allow high-speed scans to produce diagnostic imaging of the heart in one heartbeat.
-This is possible by using a high-speed x-ray tube that circles the patient up to five times per second.
+Another improvement to CT scanners is the Whisper Drive technology, allowing high-speed scans to produce diagnostic imaging of the heart in one heartbeat.
+This is possible using a high-speed x-ray tube that circles the patient up to five times per second.
 Also, a 30-degree bidirectional gantry tilt capability enables angled scanning to avoid dosing radiosensitive organs.

 Furthermore, the 80-detector row (160-slice) system is designed to perform whole-body imaging and volumetric scanning.
-These improvements are found in the high-end CT scanners to enable a superior patient experience.
+These improvements are found in the high-end CT scanners for a superior patient experience.
 They can provide faster reconstruction speeds of up to 50 images per second at full resolution.
-In addition, to optimises workflow and patient comfort with thin slices at 0.5 mm and a 78-cm bore.
-Moreover, these CT scanners use SURESubtraction and Single Energy Metal Artifact Reduction (SEMAR) and can be installed on the 40 to 80 to 160 slices.
-These technological advances in CT machines enable faster scanning speeds that allow to perform sedation-free pediatric exams and freeze cardiac motion.
+In addition, it optimises workflow and patient comfort with thin slices at 0.5 mm and a 78 cm bore.
+Moreover, these CT scanners use SURESubtraction and Single Energy Metal Artifact Reduction (SEMAR) and can be installed on 40 to 80 to 160 slices.
+These technological advances in CT machines enable faster scanning speeds that allow to perform of sedation-free pediatric exams and freeze cardiac motion.

 Positron emission tomography (PET) scanning combined with Computed Tomography Coronary Angiogram CTCA is on the horizon to detect cardiovascular diseases.